qqiaoxiang/Distributed-Cloud-Gaming-Augmneted-Reality/README.md

 The command: python gputest.py / torchtest.py

-The code is able to run on version 2.8.0 of keras and Tensorflow, pytorch 1.11.0, python3 and recommended to run in the conda environment.
+The code is able to run on version 2.8.0 of keras and Tensorflow, Pytorch 1.11.0, Python3.10 and recommended to run in the conda environment.